-While every life that was lost in the September 11th attacks was precious.
+While every life that was lost in the September 11th attacks was precious and deserves remembrance.
 I wanted to take a moment today to mention and mourn the loss the our LGBT brothers and sisters who are no longer with us because of the events of that fateful day.

 Their exact numbers will never be known.
 But we know they were there.
 Airline passengers and crew, office workers, police and firefighters.
 We learned that missing rescue personnel were gay, and that many of their lovers, some of whom were also police and and fire fighters, had to grieve in silence for fear of outing them and in too cruel a way learned that the closet was a terrible place to grieve.

-That was 15 years ago.
+That tragic event was 21 years ago.
 And still feels like yesterday to many.

 That was the day the world changed forever.
 The day that the last of America’s innocence was snatched away.

 Wile we remember all the victims of that fateful day let us take a moment to remember out fallen LGBT brothers and sisters who must not be forgotten.

 They are in our hearts, in our thoughts and in our prayers this day,

 Below is a partial list of those we lost: